user-name-is-taken/learning_kubernetes/ch1_intro/ch1_notes.md

 #### Achieving Better Utilization of Hardware

-- Kubernetes is better at optimizing resource use by automatically choosing where to deploy applications than humans ever could
+- Kubernetes is better at optimizing resource use by automatically choosing where to deploy applications better than humans ever could

 #### Health Checking and Self-Healing